Actyx/Actyx/web/developer.actyx.com/blog/2020-06-25-differential-dataflow.md

 Given an audit trail of everything that has happened in your factory, how do you keep the dashboards, reports, and ERP system in sync with reality?
-This boils down to the problem of maintaining materialized views onto the event log.
+This boils down to the problem of maintaining materialized views of the event log.
 The state of the art is to update the views — also in external systems — in a minimal fashion, changing only what needs to change and exactly when the events happen.